sumitasok/theTree/README.md

 # theTree
 Tree like datastructure

+Node is a data struct which allows nested key value pair data.
+Node provides easy methods to traverse the data in it.

 To initialize the node
 pass Normal{} as the Engine, this is kept for a later extension, if some one wants to override the methods.